USAO/ansible-role-moodle3/README.md

 USAO.moodle3
 =========

-Moodle 3.x for University of Science and Arts of Oklahoma
+Moodle 3.x for University of Science and Arts of Oklahoma.

 Requirements
 ------------